pricingassistant/mrq/docs/jobs.md

 Queues multiple jobs at once on a [raw queue](queues.md#raw-queues).
 The queued jobs have no IDs on a raw queue so this function has no return.

+## Context API

+The Context API provides the method used to get and interact with the current greenlet context.
+These methods can be imported from `mrq.context`:

-* `run_task(path, params)`
+* `get_current_job()`

-Executes the task located at `path` synchronously and returns its result.
-This doesn't create a new Job context.
-Use this to call sub-tasks from the code of your main task.
+Returns the Job instance currently being executed.
+If None, you are outside of a Job context.
+This can only happen when calling code from your tasks outside of `mrq-run` or `mrq-worker`.

 * `retry_current_job(delay=None, max_retries=None, queue=None)`